|Sculptures of wrecks is a photoseries with 12 large digital fine art prints. They were successfully shown at galery

 Description Hochen Bichler:

-Progress and prosperity were the results of the biggest invention of an object in the 20th century, the car and its engine.
-Automobility was provided.
-For me car wrecks stand for pollution and exploitation of our planet caused by the excessive use of engines in general and vehicles in particular.
-This big invention of an object also means a major threat to all subjects.
+Progress and prosperity were the results of the biggest invention of an object in the 20th century, the engine in general and the car engine in particular.
+Automobility and transportation on a bigger scale were provided.
+For me car wrecks stand for the pollution and exploitation of our planet caused by the excessive use of these engines.
+This big invention of one object means a major threat to all subjects.

 By designing abstract black & white pictures of these wrecks I intend to create images of destruction.
 But I want to raise them to sculptures of beauty and expression to show this big temptation to destroy our planet.